PostgREST/postgrest/docs/references/api/domain_representations.rst

   Why not create a `base type <https://www.postgresql.org/docs/current/sql-createtype.html#id-1.9.3.94.5.8>`_ instead? ``CREATE TYPE app_uuid (INTERNALLENGTH = 22, INPUT = app_uuid_parser, OUTPUT = app_uuid_formatter)``.

   Creating base types need superuser, which is restricted on cloud hosted databases.
-Additionally this way lets “how the data is presented” dictate “how the data is stored” which would be backwards.
+Additionally this way lets "how the data is presented" dictate "how the data is stored" which would be backwards.